Deciding When It’s Time: Euthanasia and Your Pet

 The phrase I often use as a touchstone in these situations was given to me by a fellow veterinarian when my own pet was diagnosed with a terminal illness.
 “Better a week early than a day late.”
 We often see owners regret allowing a pet to suffer for too long.
 I’ve never seen a pet owner regret putting an animal down who they knew had suffering in his or her future.

 Euthanasia means “easy death.”
-We pride ourselves on helping animals with minimal stress or discomfort.
+We pride ourselves on helping animals say goodbye with minimal stress or discomfort.
 If you want more information on the euthanasia process or want to talk to a veterinarian about your pet’s quality of life, don’t hesitate to contact us.

 written by Sandra J. Platt VMD